SAP/node-hdb/README.md

 });
 ```

-After a successful SAML authentication the server returns the database `user` and a `SessionCookie` which can be used for reconnect.
+After a successful SAML authentication, the server returns the database `user` and a `SessionCookie` which can be used for reconnecting.

-#### Kerberos
-A Kerberos authentication provider can be used to authenticate users.
-> This mechanism is not implemented and I do not plan to implement a Kerberos authentication provider myself.
-Contributions via pull request are welcome.

 ### Encrypted network communication
-To establish an encrypted database connection just pass whether `key`, `cert` and `ca` or a `pfx` to createClient.
+To establish an encrypted database connection just pass either `key`, `cert` and `ca` or a `pfx` to createClient.

 ```js
 var client = hdb.createClient({